Changissnz/nu_merchant_principal/README.md

-"sophisticated", there are naturally less opportunities to demonstrate the effectiveness of the sophisticated over the ordinary, given the condition that the ordinary remains as the mainstream ideal in both thought and practice.
+"sophisticated", there are naturally less opportunities to demonstrate the effectiveness of the sophisticated over the ordinary, given the condition that the ordinary remains as the mainstream preference in both thought and practice.
 And even if the sophisticated proves superior along select metrics to the ordinary, the sophisticated tend to be put into conditions that garner low proliferation